Azure/azure-iot-sdks/c/doc/devbox_setup.md

 4. Run the `./build.sh` script.

 This script uses **cmake** to make a folder called "c/cmake/iotsdk_linux" and generates necessary makefiles.
-The script then builds the solution and runs the unit tests
+The script then builds the solution and runs the unit tests.

 Below are some of the build options you can use

 `./build.sh --options` : List available options

-`./build.sh --skip-unittests`: Skip unit test in case you want just quickly build samples
+`./build.sh --skip-unittests`: Skip unit tests in case you want to just quickly build samples

  `./build.sh --use-websockets`:  Enables the support for AMQP over WebSockets

- `./build.sh --use-websockets --skip-unittests` : Skip unit tests and include AMQP over WebSockets sample
+ `./build.sh --use-websockets --skip-unittests` : Skip unit tests and include AMQP over **WebSockets** sample

- `./build.sh -cl -g`: Build debug build
+ `./build.sh -cl -g`: Build **debug** build

 > Note: Every time you run `build.sh`, it deletes and then recreates the "cmake" folder under c folder.

 > Note: You will not be able to run the samples until you configure them with a valid IoT Hub device connection string.
 For more information, see [Run sample on Linux](../../doc/get_started/linux-desktop-c.md).

 <a name="windowsce"/>
 ## Set up a Windows Embedded Compact 2013 development environment